-The parrot may also become lethargic, withdrawn, and refuse to eat.
+The parrot may become lethargic, withdrawn, and refuse to eat.
 When bacterial infections set in, clean the area with an antiseptic solution.
-A vet must administer a course of antibiotics to kill the bacteria.
+Also, a vet must administer antibiotics to kill the bacteria.

 Does My Parrot Have Mites?

-The most obvious sign of a mite infestation is seeing them move on your parrot’s skin.
-They’ll be more active at night around the head and vent.
+The most obvious sign of a mite infestation is seeing them move on the parrot’s skin.
+Mites are more active at night around the head and vent.
 Other noticeable symptoms of mites in parrots include:

-Unfortunately, mites can’t be removed by the preening process, so your parrot may become obsessive with its grooming, developing self-mutilation tendencies.
+Unfortunately, mites can’t be removed through the preening process, so the parrot may become obsessed with its grooming, developing self-mutilation tendencies.

-Parrots with mites in their respiratory tract will experience difficulty breathing.
-This is usually accompanied by coughing, wheezing, and open-mouthed breathing.
-Parrots might sneeze continuously and gasp for air.
+Parrots with mites in their respiratory tract have trouble breathing, which is usually accompanied by coughing, wheezing, and open-mouthed breathing.
+They might sneeze continuously and gasp for air.

-Similarly, check for a change in vocalization or newly-developed clicking sounds.
-These indicate that mites are burrowed deep in the respiratory tract and are causing discomfort.
+Similarly, check for any changes in vocalization or newly-developed clicking sounds, as these indicate that mites are burrowed deep in the respiratory tract and are causing discomfort.

-In the morning, you’re most likely to find patches of feathers at the bottom of the cage where nocturnal mites have feasted on their blood and parrots have tried to get rid of them.
+In the morning, you’re most likely to find patches of feathers at the bottom of the cage where nocturnal mites have feasted on their blood and parrots have tried to remove them.

 How To Identify Mites On A Parrot

-Mites rarely come out in the light, and when they do, they’re so small that you need to know they’re there beforehand.
-That being said, you must regularly check for mites.
+Mites rarely come out when it’s light; when they do, they’re so small that you need to know they’re there beforehand.
+That said, you must regularly check for mites.
 To do so, follow these steps:

 - Check your parrot’s skin at night with a flashlight.
-If you see small dots that are moving, they’re likely to be mites.
+If you see small dots moving, they’re likely mites.

-- Lay sticky tape on the bottom of the bird cage and in nesting boxes to trap mites.
+- Put sticky tape on the bottom of the cage and in nesting boxes to trap mites.

-While the above steps won’t treat mites, they can determine whether your parrot is infected or has another underlying health issue that needs addressing.
+While the above steps won’t treat mites, they can determine whether your parrot is infected.

 Is It Parrot Mites or Lice?

-Lice are similar to mites but are larger and stick their eggs to the base of the parrot’s feathers.
+Lice are similar to mites but are larger and stick their eggs to the base of the feathers.
+Also, lice reside all over the body, not specific body parts.

-Lice also reside all over a parrot’s body.
-Like mites, they feed off the blood, but they also consume skin and feathers.
-Lice don’t tend to cause as much damage as mites, but they’re itchy, causing parrots to harm themselves to get relief.
+Like mites, they feed off the blood and consume skin and feathers.
+Lice don’t cause as much damage as mites, but they’re itchy, causing parrots to harm themselves for relief.

-However, lice don’t burrow as some mite species do, and they’re not known to carry dangerous diseases.
+Lice don’t burrow as some mite species or carry dangerous diseases.